CIT-UAI/geotypes/README.md

  #The geometry can only be this geometry types
  #If empty can be any geometry
  types = c("LINESTRING", "POLYGON")
+ #Bool, if want the geometry only be acceptable if is valid
+ only_valid = FALSE
 )
 ```